scaljeri/pull-refresh-panel/README.md

 If this plugin is used on the ListView it behaves identical to the PullRefresh plugin.

-Furthermore, to be able to build this demo, you have to link the sdk into this root of this project
+Furthermore, to be able to build this demo, you have to link the touch folder into the root of this project

         $> cd pull-refresh-panel
-        $> ln -s /Path/To/sencha-touch-2.0.1.1 ./sdk
+        $> ln -s /Path/To/sencha-touch-2.1.0 ./touch